verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: --trace-strings

    Enable tracing to dump string variables.
 This may result in significantly slower trace times and larger trace files.
+See also :vlopt:`--trace-max-string` option.

 .. option:: --trace-structs